 The remuneration system for the Supervisory Board, which is governed by Art.
 15 of the Articles of Association and has been in place for several years, was approved by the Annual General Meeting on May 19, 2021, by a majority of 99.70% of the capital represented.
-The remuneration system adopted at the Annual General Meeting on June 16, 2015, was thus confirmed without any changes.

-Application of the remuneration system for the Supervisory Board in fiscal year 2021
+Application of the remuneration system for the Supervisory Board in fiscal year 2022

-The remuneration system for the Supervisory Board, which was unchanged from previous years, was applied in fiscal year 2021 in accordance with the requirements of Art.
-15 of the Articles of Association.
+The remuneration system for the Supervisory Board, which was unchanged from previous years, was applied in fiscal year 2022 in accordance with the requirements of § 15 of the Articles of Association.
+At the Annual General Meeting on June 14, 2022, the amendment to § 15 of the Articles of Association concerning the compensation of the Supervisory Board and the confirmation of the compensation of the Supervisory Board (§ 113 (3) sentence 1 AktG) was approved by a majority of 99.3% of the votes.

-Remuneration of the Management Board in fiscal year 2021
+Remuneration of the Management Board in fiscal year 2022